dimajix/flowman/docs/setup/installation.md

 # Installation Guide

+This setup guide will walk you to a installation of Apache Spark and Flowman on your local Linux box.
+If you are using Windows, you will find some hints for setting up the required "Hadoop WinUtils", but we generally recommend to use Linux.
+You can also run a [Flowman Docker image](setup/docker.md), which is the simplest way to get up to speed.

 ## 1. Requirements

 Flowman brings many dependencies with the installation archive, but everything related to Hadoop or Spark needs to